 In the Art Marketing Minute Podcast, you’ll learn how to sell your art, how to market your paintings, and everything else you need to know in order to have a successful art career.
 Each episode answers questions from artists by host Eric Rhoads, author of “Make More Money Selling Your Art,” publisher of several art magazines and newsletters, and author of ArtMarketing.com.

-In this Art Marketing Minute, Eric Rhoads shares how to know if your website is up to par in order to effectively sell your art, and understanding why collectors might pass on your work even when they compliment it.
+In this Art Marketing Minute, Eric Rhoads shares how to know if your website is up to par in order to effectively sell your art, and thoughts on understanding why collectors might pass on your work even when they compliment it.

 Listen to the Art Marketing Minute Podcast: Episode 50 >